 The EU wants a dignified and respectful migration reception

-European Commission President Ursula von der Leyen says she wants the EU to deal with migration in a way that upholds dignity and respect.
+The President of the European Commission, Ursula von der Leyen, says she wants the EU to handle migration in a way that maintains dignity and respect.
 Sweden should set a good example in this work.
-Unfortunately, Sweden instead seems to be moving in the opposite direction.
+However, the EU approves a some use of reception centers for refugees.
+Unfortunately, Sweden seems to be interpreting this as harshly as they can.
 Even when it comes to accepting quota refugees, who are the most vulnerable people on the run, the Tidö parties have failed to deliver.
-Sweden's lack of commitment damages the country's reputation internationally, and it is above all the people on the run who need help and protection who suffer from this betrayal.
+Sweden's lack of commitment is damaging the country's reputation internationally, and it is primarily the people on the run who need help and protection who are affected by this betrayal.

 The purpose of the Tidö parties does not seem to be to make the asylum process more efficient, but rather to discourage people from seeking help in Sweden.
 Tidölaget does not strive to protect people on the run, but rather Sweden from refugees.
 He points out that this damages Sweden's reputation internationally and the most vulnerable people on the run who need help and protection.